 If you don't want to open business in North Carolina, what the president is doing is almost unprecedented.

-Here's what I here's what I would say in in final.
+Here's what I would say in final.

 I don't think any American wants to hurt anybody's feelings.

-I don't think any American really cares about the private sexual gender identity issues of other people.
+I don't think any American really cares about the private, sexual, gender, identity issues of other people.

-Uh but with that said, a whole society should not be blackmailed to accept and to change what is what is the societal value system or risk losing government money, which would gravely negatively impact, especially inner city schools, etc.
+But with that said, a whole society should not be blackmailed to accept and to change what is the societal value system or risk losing government money, which would gravely, negatively impact, especially inner city schools, et cetera, if they don't follow suit.

 That is way over the top.

-By the way, yesterday we had Valerie was it Valerie Jowett?
+By the way, yesterday we had Valerie, was it Valerie Jowett?

-No, it was Susan Rice saying that um the government is too white, doesn't reflect the face of the nation.
+No, it was Susan Rice saying that the government is too white.

 Well, who's been running the government now the last eight years?